keboola/developers-docs/extend/generic-extractor/tutorial/mapping.md

 {:toc}

 In the previous part of the tutorial, you [extracted the content of a MailChimp campaign](/extend/generic-extractor/tutorial/jobs/).
-Now it is time to clean up the response.
+Now it's time to clean up the response.

 This is the initial configuration: